lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### Updating the TFT Firmware Configuration

-To update the firmware configuration using the configuration file `config.ini`:
+To update the firmware configuration:

 1. Copy your edited `config.ini` file to the root of the SD card.
 The SD card capacity should be less than or equal to 8GB and formatted as FAT32
 2. Insert the SD card into the TFT's SD card slot and press the reset button of the TFT